Homeโ€บCalculatorsโ€บHealthโ€บAleve Dosage Calculator

 Health

-Track your Aleve (naproxen sodium) doses against the standard adult OTC daily limit.
+Track your Aleve (naproxen sodium) doses against the standard adult OTC daily limit and dosing interval.
 Educational reference only, not medical advice.

 03